Explanation of Course Numbers

 - The 6000s are open to advanced undergraduate students with approval of the instructor and the dean or advising office

 INTM 6202.
-Self Care Methods in Integrative Medicine.
+Self-Care Methods for Health Care Professionals.
 2 Credits.

 INTM 6206.
 Legal and Medical Ethics in Integrative Medicine.
 1 Credit.

-Students will evaluate the legal and ethical considerations in decision making related to patient care.
-Students will develop business strategies associated with running an integrative medicine practice.
+Students evaluate the legal and ethical considerations in decision making related to patient care.
+Students develop business strategies associated with running an integrative medicine practice.